 Allergens & Pollutants

 Allergies can lead to sinus infections as they cause swelling in the sinus cavities and nasal passages which prevent mucus from draining.
 Accumulation of mucus creates a hospitable environment for bacteria to flourish.

 It’s important to note that allergies and sinus infections are two separate conditions, but often get confused for one another due to the similarity of their symptoms (i.e., facial pain, headache, pressure behind the eyes, runny nose, congestion, etc.).

 If you are experiencing the onset of sinus infection symptoms, but didn’t just have a cold or case of the flu, then you may actually just have allergies.

-Addressing your allergies is of particular importance if you want your sinus infection to clear up, as this will remove some inflammation from your sinuses and allow for proper drainage.
+Addressing your allergies is of particular importance if you want your sinus infection to clear up, as this will remove some inflammation from your sinuses and allow for proper drainage of mucus.

 Exposure to air pollution and other pollutants is also a risk factor for sinus infections due to the inflammation that chemical irritants cause in the nasal passages.